nescioquid/pokeemerald-expansion/docs/CONTRIBUTING.md

 One of the maintainers will assign themselves as a reviewer of your pull request, and may provide feedback in the form of a pull request review.

+>[!WARNING]
-> ⚠️ **Do not force-push** new changes once a maintainer has begun reviewing your pull request, please: normal pushes are fine.
-And don't worry about the git history --we squash most incoming changes anyway.
+> **Do not force-push** _new changes once a maintainer has begun reviewing your pull request, please: normal pushes are fine.
+And don't worry about the git history --we squash most incoming changes anyway._

 Contributors (you) are responsible for responding to and updating their branch by addressing the feedback in the review.
 It's also your responsibility to make sure the branch passes the checklist at all times.